rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Methodology

 Like many public transport data services, BODS only provides access to current bus location data through live API feeds, with no archive of historical real-time vehicle location data available as of early 2026.
 Consequently, analysing travel time variability over extended periods requires the continuous collection and storage of these live data for later use.
-We therefore implemented an automated data collection pipeline that downloads and archives national-scale bus location feeds every 30 seconds, operating all day throughout the year (\textit{download\_avl\_gtfsrt.py}).
-In parallel, we also archive a complete copy of the UK’s GTFS bus timetable data on a daily basis (\textit{download\_timetable\_gtfs.py}).
+The \texttt{rt2gtfs} package includes data acquisition utilities for downloading vehicle location data from live feeds at user-defined intervals.
+By default, these utilities are configured for the UK BODS data, although users can specify alternative feed URLs where compatible data are available.
+For UK applications, the package also supports spatial filtering through a user-defined rectangular bounding box, allowing users to download a subset of the national BODS feed and reduce storage requirements when the full dataset is not needed.
+For the case study presented in this paper, we collect the full BODS bus location feed at least every 30 seconds, continuously throughout the year.
+In parallel, we also archive a complete copy of the UK’s GTFS bus timetable data on a daily basis.
 This mechanism enables the subsequent matching of observed vehicle locations to the corresponding published timetables, allowing construction of a corrected empirical bus timetable.
 Using this pipeline, we have been continuously collecting national-scale bus timetable and location data since February 2024, creating a growing archive of historical timetable and vehicle location records.